-Whether you are a relative or a close friend of someone who is struggling with the effects of getting older and losing their independence, hiring a home care companion can provide a great solution.
-Hiring in-home caregivers for your aging loved one not only provides them with physical assistance, it also offers them help with the emotional and routine aspects of daily life as well.
+When a loved one is still living at home but struggling with the effects of getting older and losing their independence, hiring in-home care can be a great solution.
+Professional caregivers provide seniors with physical assistance, as well as help with the emotional and routine aspects of daily life.

 In addition to the more tangible benefits that home care can provide with activities of daily living (ADLs), such as bathing and dressing, seniors and their caregivers can enjoy invaluable personal benefits.
 If you have concerns about a senior’s ability to live independently or your responsibilities as their sole caregiver, then it is a good idea to begin exploring home care companies in your area.
 Consider both the tangible and intangible benefits that could come from hiring a professional caregiver for your aging loved one, and take advantage of this increasingly popular method of care.

 1. Caregivers as Personal Companions

 If there is one thing that becomes clear as someone ages, it’s the extensive benefits of friendship.
 “Far too many elderly individuals in the United States live alone, and when they have trouble getting around, lose their driving privileges, or do not have family and friends nearby, it can make them feel even more isolated,” says Kevin Watkins, co-owner of Caring Hearts of Rochester in New York.
 That is why companionship becomes a quintessential part of any home care services.

 A care companion can provide precious social interaction.
 This could be something as simple as conversing over coffee, going to the movies, or cooking or gardening together.
 In the process of doing their job, caregivers stave off loneliness and depression in older adults.